rebeccagerbermuir/Tap-Music-Tutorial/README.md

 # Tap-Music-Tutorial
-Followign Build A Music App With Javascript Tutorial by Dev Ed.
+Following Build A Music App With Javascript Tutorial by Dev Ed on youtube.